Do We have A Story Crisis? Series

 There are of course many other reasons as well, some does not believe their effort will make any difference; others are employed in corporations and are afraid speaking up against strategies taken by owners, management or shareholders that are causing ecological damage.
 It is understandable that people are not willing to risk losing their job, a promotion or putting their families at risk of losing a good life and future of their kid’s education.

 While most working class people are at the end of the day tired and want just to relax as the complexity of a modern society concerned with never-ending news on terrorism, interest rates, diseases, hunger, war, housing prices, unemployment rates, corruption, traffic, oil prices and natural disasters.
 Simply information overload is far too much for any human being to consume.

 Overload of information makes it difficult to think clearly

 The mental diseases caused by information overload and technological progress is soon becoming our biggest problem.
 The loneliness and dehumanized societies caused by Artificial intelligence, robots, and machines replace humanity in banking to the automatized supermarket.
-We are addicted to digital media, internet, mobile phones, text messaging, e-mails, social media and partner websites.
+We are addicted to digital media, the Internet, mobile phones, text messaging, e-mails, social media and partner websites.
 We are connected 24 hours a day, seven days a week.
 We are not seven-eleven.
 Soon we lack the ability to see the beauty of nature (see Epigenome Eco Fashion Dictionary).